SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 files should be guaranteed to never change.
 The only exception to this rule is the **Scout File**, which lives *outside* of the build folders in the root directory.

-The scout file for my third-party app is a very small JS file that contains a build number and a bit of JavaScript to determine the  build profile that needs to be loaded.
-It also contains the minimum amount of code to determine the initial data that I'm going to need for a page.
+The scout file for our third-party app is a very small JS file that contains a build number and a bit of JavaScript to determine the  build profile that needs to be loaded.
+It also contains the minimum amount of code to determine the initial data that we're going to need for a page.
 It doesn't have jQuery, or really any dependencies, it just does exactly what it needs to do.
 This file is cached for about 5 minutes (should be relatively short, but close to the average session length).